nodeJayS/coinface/README.md

 # Coinface

-Coinface is an imitation website of Coinbase, a cryptocurrency exchange market.
+Coinface is a cryptocurrency market exchange simulator.

 ## Stack/Tech